 Your geographical area of operation and field of specialty should determine the type of vehicle you need to purchase.

-5. Consider Loan Options
+7. Consider Loan Options

-Starting a courier business comes with quite a lot of expenses.
+Whether you have little money to invest or are trying to figure out how to start a courier business with no money, starting a courier business comes with quite a lot of expenses.
 This can necessitate applying for a loan to enable you to purchase the right equipment for your business.

 If getting a business loan is not possible, consider a personal loan or a cash loan.